foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/total_alkalinity.md

 The Indian Standard for drinking water holds that the acceptable limit is 200 mg/l, but in the absence of any other toxic substances or alternate source, this is relaxable upto 600 mg/l.

 ## Calibration
-No calibration is needed for this test
+No calibration is needed for this test.

 ## Test
 Total Alkalinity is the sum of P and T Alkalinity.